tpapp/ImplicitDifferentiables.jl/README.md

 1. A mapping from a vector of real numbers `c` that is mapped to `p`, so that one can use an unconstrained or constrained generic optimizer or MCMC algorithm.

 2. Solving for some implicit quantity `y`, eg equlibrium prices, that satisfies an equation `g(y, p)`.
-This is usually costly an involves a numerical rootfinder.
+This is usually costly and involves a numerical rootfinder.

 This is a lightweight interface package that helps dealing with these situations.
+Please read the manual for details.

 **The package is still experimental.
 Interface changes will respect [SemVer](https://semver.org/), but that's all.**